From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 By now, you might be thinking, "This sounds complicated."
 You are right.
 Running Microsoft 365 as a platform requires expertise in identity, networking, security, compliance, and governance.

-Most SMBs do not have a Chief Information Security Officer (CISO) or a team of cloud architects on the payroll.
-This is where Managed M365 services come into play.
+Most community banks, credit unions, mortgage companies, and SMBs do not have a Chief Information Security Officer (CISO) or a team of cloud architects on the payroll.
+This is where a managed Microsoft 365 service comes in, and the kind of partner you choose matters more than most buyers realize.

-With ABT and Guardian, we handle the hardening, the monitoring, and the optimization.
+With ABT and M365 Guardian, we handle the hardening, the monitoring, and the optimization.
 We replace the weak default settings with Zero Trust baselines.
-We configure the compliance rules that keep the auditors happy.
+We configure the compliance rules that keep auditors and examiners satisfied.
 We ensure your environment is patched and protected against the latest threats.
+You get the same Microsoft 365 software you would buy directly from Microsoft, but you also get a fully managed, FI-tuned operating model on top of it.

 Key Takeaways

-• Shift Your Mindset: Stop viewing M365 as a bill for Word and Excel.
+• Shift Your Mindset: Stop viewing Microsoft 365 as a bill for Word and Excel.
 View it as your business operating system.

-• Identity is the Key: Secure your business by focusing on Identity (Entra ID) and access management, not just firewalls.
+• Identity is the Key: Secure your business by focusing on Identity (Microsoft Entra ID) and access management, not just firewalls.

-• Right-Size Licensing: Business Premium is the "hero" SKU for most SMBs, offering enterprise-grade security at a small-business price.
+• Right-Size Licensing: Microsoft 365 Business Premium is the "hero" SKU for most SMBs and community financial institutions, offering enterprise-grade security at a small-business price.

 • Configure, Don't Just Buy: Buying the license doesn't make you safe.
-You must actively configure security settings (MFA, Conditional Access, DLP).
+You must actively configure security settings (MFA, Conditional Access, DLP, retention, audit).

 Frequently Asked Questions

-No. While Microsoft provides world-class security capabilities, the default settings prioritize convenience over security.
-Features like MFA, strict Conditional Access, and Data Loss Prevention often need to be manually configured and enforced to provide real protection.
+No. Microsoft provides world-class security capabilities, but default settings prioritize convenience over security.
+Features like MFA, strict Conditional Access, and Data Loss Prevention need to be manually configured and enforced by your team or a partner to provide real protection.

-The main difference is that Microsoft 365 E3 includes everything in Office 365 E3, plus Windows OS licensing and advanced security features.
-Think of Office 365 E3 as just the apps and cloud services, while Microsoft 365 E3 includes the operating system and device management tools, making it a more complete platform solution.
+Microsoft 365 E3 includes everything in Office 365 E3 plus Windows OS licensing and advanced security features.
+Office 365 E3 covers apps and cloud services only, while Microsoft 365 E3 adds the operating system and device management tools for a more complete platform.

-The cloud simplifies hardware, but it complicates configuration.
-An MSP (or CSP like ABT) manages the complexity of the tenant, ensuring security settings are up to date, licenses are optimized, and compliance standards are met—tasks that require specialized knowledge most internal IT teams don't have time for.
+The cloud simplifies hardware but complicates configuration.
+An MSP or CSP like ABT manages tenant complexity, ensuring security settings stay current, licenses are optimized, and compliance standards are met.
+Most internal IT teams lack the specialized knowledge and time for this.